nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

    - 2.b.
 If the matching input cells with the receiver lock hash are found, it performs the same check as in 1.b.i and 1.b.ii.

+     - 2.b.i.
+It loops through all input cells using the receiver lock hash, if the matching inputs are not found, the cheque lock returns with an error state

-     - 2.b.iii.
-It loops through all input cells using the receiver lock hash, if the matching inputs are not found or the first related witness is empty(the witness is not WitnessArgs or the lock of WitnessArgs is empty), the cheque lock returns with an error state
+     - 2.b.ii It loops through all input cells using the receiver lock hash, if the first witness of the cheque cell group is empty(the witness is not [WitnessArgs](https://github.com/nervosnetwork/ckb/blob/a6733e6af5bb0da7e34fb99ddf98b03054fa9d4a/util/types/schemas/blockchain.mol#L104-L108) or the lock of WitnessArgs is empty)

    - 2.c.
 If the matching input cells with the sender lock hash are found, it performs the same check as in 1.c.i.

      Notice the cheque lock script includes a public key hash, two cheque lock scripts using the same cheque lock code but different public key hash, will be treated as different lock scripts, and each will perform the script unlock rule checking independently.

 ## Examples

 ### Create a cheque Cell